-- Your baby cries continuously, and no amount of soothing works.
+- Cries continuously, and no amount of soothing works.

-- You notice abnormal breathing, such as gasping for air during sleep.
+- Has abnormal breathing, such as gasping for air during sleep.

-- Your baby is too lethargic and does not wake up for feeds.
+- Is too lethargic and does not wake up for feeds.

 2. Elaine KH Tham, Nora Schneider, and Birit FP Broekman; Infant sleep and its relation with cognition and growth: a narrative review; Nature and Science of Sleep (2017).